Etch E-sign

 mutation returns null

-- Is your user setup with
+- Is your user set up with

 signerType: 'embedded'